tinalexander/tinalexander.github.io/notes/2024/candidates-excerpts.md

 - **Location:** Bozeman, MT
 - **Source:** [livestream](https://youtu.be/taHu_CYwv8g) by campaign

+> Donald Trump [33;28]
+>
+> He signed a law letting the state kidnap children to change their gender, so that they go home, and-- but I'm not talking about him, I'm talking about her, this is her ideology.
+That's why she picked him.
+>
+> ...

 > Donald Trump [55;08]
 >
 > We have some great doctors in the VA.
 But you couldn't get to them.